ryd3v/2024-offseason-training/README.md

 ### Days

 I train every day except Sunday, I take a rest day when needed, but cycle through the program in order.
 Chest, Back, Shoulders, Arms, Traps, and Legs.
-If you need a extra day off, don't sweat it, but don't, not go because you're lazy.
+If you need an extra day off, don't sweat it, but don't, not go because you're lazy.
 Some of my best workouts have been on days I didn't feel like going.

 ### Diet

 90% is diet, so make sure that's on point.
-I'll post my diet later on, basically I'm doing 300g of carbs and protein now, and 120g fats.
+I'll post my diet later on, basically I'm doing 300g of carbs and 300g of protein per day, and approximately 120g fats.
+This is an Off season Diet.